2-Mercaptopyridine: Preparation

 A more convenient route to 2-mercaptopyridine is the reaction of 2-chloropyridine and thiourea in ethanol and aqueous ammonia.

 2-Mercaptopyridine derivatives can also be generated from precursors lacking preformed pyridine rings.
 It arises for example in the condensation of α,β-unsaturated ketones, malononitrile, and 4-methylbenzenethiol under microwave irradiation.
 The reaction is conducted with a base catalyst.

 Structure and properties

 Similar in nature to 2-hydroxypyridine, 2-mercaptopyridine converts to the thione (or more accurately thioamide) tautomer.
 The preferred form is dependent on temperature, concentration, and solvent.
-The thione is favored at lower temperatures, lower concentrations, and in less polar solvents.
+The thiol is favored at lower temperatures, lower concentrations, and in less polar solvents.
 2-Mercaptopyridine is favored in dilute solutions and in solvents capable of hydrogen bonding.
 These solvents will compete with other 2-mercaptopyridines to prevent self association.
+Thioamide-thiol tautomerism has also been demonstrated for 4-mercaptopyridine and 2-mercaptoquinoline.

 The association constant for this reaction between mutual 2-mercaptopyridines is described below.
 The ratio is of monosulfide to disulfide in chloroform.